 Westbrook became a town in 1814 and was named for Colonel Thomas Westbrook who came to Maine in 1727; Westbrook was incorporated in 1891

-The City of Westbrook was a mill city that has grown significantly over the last two decades to become a residential hub and business center for the region
+The City of Westbrook was a traditional mill city that has grown and diversified significantly over the last two decades to become a residential hub and business center for the region

 Westbrook works hard to create a sense of place for the best qualify of life for our citizens, complete with vast multi-use trails, public open spaces, recreational amenities, and innovative mixed-use projects

 Westbrook has a population of over 20,000 and covers 17.36 square miles